-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice worked collaboratively with other agencies to offer further services such as physiotherapy and alcohol counselling. - Extended hours were provided on a Monday, Tuesday and Wednesday mornings between 7.00am and 8.00am and Monday evenings from 6.30pm to 8.00pm.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
+The practice offered early morning appointments. - The practice was pro-active in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group.